Constitution of Hernia Society of India

 · Provide continuing educational programmes for post graduate students and practicing surgeons.

 · Organise Zonal, National and International conferences, academic activities and workshops at regular intervals, with the help of experienced faculty members from India as well as abroad and by involving corporate members.

 · Organise exhibitions of surgical and allied equipment and instruments which are required for hernia surgery.

 · Organise printing of appropriate literature undertake making of video cassettes or CDs to disseminate information on this subject.

 · Awards certificates of attendance and participation at the end of training workshops.
 To grant out of funds of society, scholarships, prizes and awards to the members of this society and academicians for furtherance of aims and objects of endohernia surgery.

 · The Society may make bye laws, rules, regulations and guidelines of the society for its smooth running.
 The Society is authorised to delete, change or add bye-laws, rules, regulations or guidelines when required.

 · President and Hon.
 Secretary will manage the activities of the Society on day to day basis with its framework.

-Membership of the Society shall be in three categories:
+Membership of the Society shall be in five categories: